kaltun-dev/pp3--tic-tac-toe/README.md

  * pep8 linter to check code for errors. [see here](https://pep8ci.herokuapp.com/)

  ### Libraries
- * Random was used so that the computer can generate a random number.
+ * Random was used so that the computer can generate a random number each time.

 ## Existing Features

  #### Introduction to game
   - As soon as the game is loaded or refreshed, the introduction to the game is shown.
-A welcome   message is shown as well as rules to the game.
+A welcome   message is shown as well as the rules to the game.
   <img src="assets/images/game-welcome.png"/>

  #### Game begins
   - After the welcome introduction a prompt message is shown for user to enter name.
 The game cannot begin whithout entering the name.
-Thereafter the Tic Tac Toe game board is displayed for the player to see the positions and places. after which another prompt message apears for player input. player has to enter an imput coressponding to the position they want from 1 to 9.
-If anything other than 1 to 9 is selcted or if spot is taken than game wont continue.
+Thereafter the Tic Tac Toe game board is displayed for the player to see the positions and places.
+After which another prompt message apears for player input. player has to enter an input coressponding to the position they want from 1 to 9.
+If anything other than 1 to 9 is selcted or if spot is taken, the game won't continue.
  <img src="assets/images/game-begins.png"/>

  #### Game ends in tie
   - game ends in a tie if none of the 8 winning arangments are alighned or match.
-In such occation the player recieves a notification that game is over and endded on tie.
+In such occation the player recieves a notification that game is over and ends on a tie.
 Player is then given 2 options; to play the game again or to end the game.
   <img src="assets/images/game-tie.png"/>

  #### Game ends in either player winning